 * 'PET SHOW' October 11th, 2014 at the Suwannee Coliseum in Live Oak.

 ---CONGRATULATIONS TO ALL OF LAST YEAR'S WINNERS.
 WE HOPE TO SEE YOU AGAIN THIS YEAR!

-1) All Cats or Kittens are $30.00 each.
+1) All Cats over 9 months of age are $30.00 each.
+Kittiens up to 9 months are $45.00 each.
 We have many colors and ages to choose from.
 See these lovely kitties and take one home!